npmdigital/rackspace-cloudfiles-cdn/readme.md

 ### Installation

 1. Add a `composer.json` file to the root of your WP install.
-This will set the PHP version
+This will set the PHP version and setup autoloading for the plugin.
 ```json
 {
   "require": {